10 Common Wedding Photography Styles For You To Choose From

 Striking black and white photography along with vibrant, airy images are popular within this style of photography.
 The fine art style is very well suited to couples who opt for a chic and trendy style — you know, those weddings that embody a certain “je ne sais quoi.

-#4: Photojournalistic
+#4: PHOTOJOURNALISTIC

 For couples looking to capture the most candid and natural moments of their day, the photojournalistic wedding photo style (also known as natural, reportage, or documentary) is a perfect match.